aws-amplify/aws-sdk-ios/README.md

 	        return nil;
 	    }];

-## Talk to UsThis is a Developer Preview, and we will make changes based on your feedback.
-Visit the [Issues](/aws/aws-ask-ios-v2/issues) to leave feedback and to connect with other users of the SDK.
+## Talk to UsVisit the [Issues](/aws/aws-ask-ios-v2/issues) to leave feedback and to connect with other users of the SDK.

 ## Author